 Project: A-Line Skirt (Size Small, Medium, Large)

-Fabric is included in this course.
-For any of the projects you may use our standard fabrics and remnants, purchase our premium fabrics in 1/4 yard increments for $12-$16 per yard, or bring your own.
+Limited fabrics are included in this course.
+For any of the projects you may use our standard fabrics and remnants, purchase our premium fabrics in 1/4 yard increments for $8-$16 per yard, or bring your own.
 One week prior to the start of class you will receive a list of fabrics, trims, and yardage needed to complete the course.
-You are welcome to bring in your own fabric but we encourage students to wait till after the first class to purchase fabric as we review fabric properties and the various projects in that first class.
+You are welcome to bring in your own fabric but we encourage students to wait till after the first class to purchase fabric as we review fabric properties and the course projects in that first class.